Animation: Stop motion

-A type of stop-motion animation produced by moving two-dimensional pieces of material paper or cloth.
+(Sometimes called paper animation) A type of stop-motion animation produced by moving two-dimensional pieces of material paper or cloth.
 Examples include Terry Gilliam's animated sequences from Monty Python's Flying Circus (UK, 1969–1974); Fantastic Planet (France/Czechoslovakia, 1973); Tale of Tales (Russia, 1979), Matt Stone and Trey Parker the first cutout animation South Park (1992), the pilot episode of the adult television sitcom series (and sometimes in episodes) of South Park (US, 1997) and the music video Live for the moment, from Verona Riots band (produced by Alberto Serrano and Nívola Uyá, Spain 2014).